Dr Alex Niven

 Media and public engagement

-I have written journalism and been featured in interviews and articles for national and international media (Guardian, Independent, Washington Post, VICE, LA Review of Books, De Standaard) and given talks at Glasgow School of Art, Green Man Festival, the Durham Miners Gala, NewBridge Project, Newcastle and the Houses of Parliament (John McDonnell's People's Parliament forum).
+I have written journalism and been featured in interviews and articles for national and international media (The Guardian, Pitchfork, The Independent, Washington Post, VICE, LA Review of Books, De Standaard) and given talks at Glasgow School of Art, Green Man Festival, the Durham Miners Gala, NewBridge Project, Newcastle and the Houses of Parliament (John McDonnell's People's Parliament forum).
 I would be happy to talk to the media or speak in public about any aspect of my research.

 SEL1003: Introduction to Literary Studies 1

 SEL6632: Dissertation in English Literature

 - Niven A. The Road to Briggflatts.
 New Left Review 2014, II(89), 149-159.